 I am a political theorist and currently Assistant Professor of Political Science at Murray State University.

 My main research interests are in political theory, particularly democratic theory.
 Thematically, my research focuses on the ethics of democratic citizenship and the normative justification and design of political institutions, particularly in order to promote the representation of marginalized groups.
 Much of my research investigates questions at the intersection of normative and empirical inquiry, and so draws from both.

 My work has appeared or is forthcoming in the American Journal of Political Science, The Journal of Politics, Critical Review, Contemporary Political Theory, and Res Publica.
 (See my Research page for details).

-In terms of my background and motivation, I am a first-generation college student from a single-parent home who is especially dedicated to helping students like me find their way through higher education and make the most of their opportunities.
+In terms of my background and motivation, I am a first-generation college student from a single-parent home who is especially dedicated to helping students like me find their way through higher education and to make the most of their opportunities.

 In my spare time, I run, bike, and read science fiction.
 I’ve also been known to spend inordinate amounts of time in used bookstores.